maggie202506/cudydocs-trial/docs/user_guide/switch/protocol_management.md

 - Remote ID Custom (MAC Address, IP Address or User Config): Select how to define the source of the Remote ID in DHCP, whether the MAC address, IP address, or a user-defined value.
 - Remote ID Sub-option: Only when *User Config* is selected in *Remote ID Custom* field can you customize a specific part of the Remote ID.

-- Apply:Click to save and apply the settings or changes.

 ---

 ## Loop Prevention
-Loop prevention mechanisms are used in networks to avoid the creation of loops that can cause broadcast storms and network instability.
-Techniques such as Spanning Tree Protocol (STP) are commonly used to detect and prevent loops in Layer 2 networks.

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/loop.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

+On the **Protocol Management >> Loop Prevention** page, you can configure it to avoid the creation of loops that can cause broadcast storms and network instability.
+Please follow the steps:

-- Loop prevention state: Select to Enable or Disable Loop Prevention.
-Enable it to avoid network loops and potential broadcast storms; Disable it when necessary in specific controlled environments where loops are managed differently.
+1) Select to Enable or Disable *Loop Prevention State*.
+Enable it to avoid network loops and potential broadcast storms or disable it when necessary in specific controlled environments where loops are managed differently.

-- Apply:Click to save and apply the settings or changes.
+2) Click *Apply* to save and apply the settings or changes.

-*Normal* State indicates the port is functioning correctly without any detected loop conditions or issues.
-The loop prevention mechanisms are in place and are not currently triggered, allowing normal traffic flow through the port.
+3) View the table below to ensure the port is in the *Normal* State, which indicates the port is functioning correctly without any detected loop conditions or issues and normal traffic flow is allowed through the port.

 ---
 ## Spanning Tree
-Spanning Tree Protocol (STP) is a network protocol that prevents loops in a network by ensuring that there is only one active path between any two network devices.
-It achieves this by creating a loop-free topology using a tree structure.

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/spantree.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

-**Spanning Tree Configuration**
+On the **Protocol Management >> Spanning Tree** page, you can configure STP to prevent loops in a network by ensuring that there is only one active path between any two network devices, which is achieved by creating a loop-free topology using a tree structure.
+Please follow the steps:

+1. Configure the Spanning Tree:

-- Spanning Tree State: Select to Enable or Disable Spanning Tree.
+    1) Select to Enable or Disable *Spanning Tree State*.

+    2) Select a Force Version of STP according to your need.
+RSTP is better recommended.

-- Force Version: Select to specify the version of STP to be used.
-STP is the original protocol for preventing network loops, with slower convergence (30-50 seconds); RSTP is an enhanced version of STP with faster convergence (less than 10 seconds).
+    - STP: Original protocol for preventing network loops, with slower convergence (30-50 seconds);
+    - RSTP: Enhanced version of STP with faster convergence (less than 10 seconds).

+    3) Configure the following parameters according to your need, or just leave it as default.

     - Forward Delay: Enter the time interval (between 4 to 30 seconds) that a port spends in the listening and learning states before transitioning to the forwarding state.
     - Max Age: Enter the maximum time (between 6 to 40 seconds) that a switch stores a BPDU (Bridge Protocol Data Unit) before discarding it.
     - Transmit Hold Count: Enter the number (between 1 to 10) of BPDUs that can be sent before the switch waits for an acknowledgment.
     - Priority: Enter a value (between 0 to 61440) that determines the priority of the switch in the STP election process; lower values have higher priority.

-**Port Configuration**
+    4) Click *Apply*.

+2. Configure the Port:

-- Port: Select the Port to be configured.
+    1) Select the Port to be configured.

-- Priority: Enter a value (a multiple of 16, between 0 to 240) assigned to the port that influences its role in the STP election process; lower values have higher priority.
+    2) Enter a Priority value (a multiple of 16, between 0 to 240) assigned to the port that influences its role in the STP election process; lower values have higher priority.
 The value will then display in the table below it.

-- Cost: Enter a metric assigned to the port that affects path selection; lower costs are preferred.
+    3) Enter a Cost metric assigned to the port that affects path selection; lower costs are preferred.
 The value will then display in the table below it.

+    4) Click *Apply*.

+    5) View the table below for the port configurations.

     - State: Displays the current operational state of the port.
     - Role: Displays the role of the port in the STP topology.

-- Apply:Click to save and apply the settings or changes.
+!!!
+Note
+    - Configure STP/RSTP of switches first and then connect them together to avoid the broadcast storm.
+    - Here we only simply enable RSTP on the switches and the corresponding ports.
+The root switch, root ports, designated ports and blocked ports will be elected automatically.
+If you need to set a specific switch as the root port, or specify a port to be blocked, please set the priority of the switch and the path cost of the ports according to your needs.

 ---

 ## LLDP Config
-LLDP is a protocol used to exchange information between adjacent network devices.
-It helps in discovering device information, such as device type, port details, and VLAN information, which can be useful for network management and troubleshooting.

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/lldp-config.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

+On the **Protocol Management >> LLDP Config** page, you can configure LLDP (Link Layer Discovery Protocol) to exchange information between adjacent network devices, which helps in discovering device information, such as device type, port details, and VLAN information, which can be useful for network management and troubleshooting.
+Please follow the steps:

-- LLDP Global: Select to Enable or Disable LLDP (Link Layer Discovery Protocol) globally.
+1) Select to Enable or Disable LLDP globally.

+2) Configure the following parameters according to your need, or just leave it as default.

 - Tx Interval: Enter the time interval (between 5-32768 seconds) between LLDP transmissions.
 - Tx Hold: Enter the time (between 2-10 seconds) of LLDP transmissions before considering a neighbor lost.
 - Reinit Delay: Enter the delay time (between 1-10 seconds) before reinitializing LLDP after a failure.
 - Tx Delay: Enter the delay time (between 1-8192 seconds) before starting LLDP transmissions after initialization.

-**Port Configuration**

-- Port: Select the Port to be configured.
-- Admin Control: Select an option of Admin Control for LLDP on a port.
+3) Select the *Port* to be configured, and select a type of *Admin Control* for LLDP on this port according to your need.

 - Disable: LLDP is completely disabled on the port, preventing both transmission and reception of LLDP packets.
 - Tx Only: The port transmits LLDP packets but does not receive them, useful for unidirectional information sharing.
 - Rx Only: The port receives LLDP packets but does not transmit them, allowing it to gather information without broadcasting.
 - Tx & Rx: The port both transmits and receives LLDP packets, enabling full bidirectional communication for comprehensive network discovery.

-- Apply:Click to save and apply the settings or changes.
+4) Click *Apply*.

 ---